top of page

 Bliss Family Veterinarian

-Dr. Botinas reserves the professional and ethical right to decline performing euthanasia in any situation where it does not align with their medical judgment, ethical standards, or the best interests of the animal.
-As a licensed veterinary professional, Dr. Botinas may refuse a euthanasia request if it is determined that the procedure is not medically appropriate, humane, or justified based on the animal’s condition.
+Dr. Botinas reserves the professional and ethical right to decline performing euthanasia in any situation where it does not align with her medical judgement, ethical standards, or the best interest of the animal.
+As a licensed veterinary professional, Dr. Botinas may refuse a euthanasia request if it is determined that if the procedure is not medically appropriate, humane, or justified based on the animal's condition.
 In such cases, Dr. Botinas may discuss alternative options for care or refer the client to another veterinary provider if appropriate.
 This policy is intended to ensure that all decisions regarding euthanasia are made responsibly, compassionately, and in accordance with accepted veterinary medical ethics.